jintonic/jintonic.github.io/living/_posts/2015-04-02-radon-concentration-in-your-basement.md

 EPA](http://www.epa.gov/radon/zonemap.html).
 The owner never heard about radon and did not take any action to reduce the concentration.
 If you are alike, please consider following the [advice from EPA](http://www.epa.gov/radon/).

+Two undergraduate students from my class PHYS-332, Experimental Modern Physics, accept requests from individual residences at Vermillion, SD to measure the radon concentration in their houses for two days.
+We charge $20 dollars for each measurement, which is way below the market price.
+The money will be used to support research activities of undergraduate students.